pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-backstage-rbac-plugin.hbs.md

     kubectl create ns my-apps
     ```

-5. Once the workload has gone through the `image-provider` stage in the supply chain, following the
+5. Once the workload has gone through the `image-provider` stage in the supply chain, follow the
    steps in [running a customized Tanzu Developer Portal](../configurator/running.hbs.md) to
    retrieve the location of the customized Tanzu Developer Portal image that the workload produces
    as well as to overlay the customized image onto the currently running instance of Tanzu Developer